bstone108/pt-battery-widget/README.md

 arguments supported;
-all [asumed if no arguments provided] returns state time and capacity state returns charging state time is estimated time remaining [seems to return error if fully charged] capacity is how charged it is in %.
+all [asumed if no arguments provided] returns state time and capacity state returns charging state; Discharging or Charging time is estimated time remaining [seems to return error if fully charged] time is returned in minutes,  ### mins capacity is how charged it is in %. ##%